The Bankrate promise

 When do you need an escrow account?

-Mortgage escrow accounts are often required by lenders.
-Typically, you’ll need an escrow account if your down payment is less than 20 percent, or if you’re purchasing with an FHA loan or USDA loan, but not with a VA loan.
+Mortgage escrow accounts, also called impound accounts in some parts of the country, are often required by lenders.
+Typically, you’ll need an escrow account if your down payment is less than 20 percent, or if you’re financing your home purchase with an FHA loan or USDA loan, but not with a VA loan.

 Types of escrow accounts